SoumiK-777/Hand-Gesture-Recognition/README.md

 - ### Prototypical Network
     Given only a few examples of each new class, prototype networks generalize to new classes not observed in the training set.
 Prototypical networks pick up a metric space where distances to prototype representations of each class can be calculated for the purpose of classification.
-They obtain outstanding results and reflect a simpler inductive bias that is useful in this limited-data domain, compared to recent techniques for few-shot learning.
+They obtain outstanding results and reflect a simpler inductive bias that is useful in this limited-data domain, compared to other techniques for few-shot learning.
 - ### Few-shot Embedding Adaptation with Transformer (FEAT)

 ## Installation